Admissions to secondary schools

 Applicants assign priority to schools according to their preferences.

-How to apply:
+How to apply

 TIP: See Cesta do školy for structured information about the course of admission procedure.

-Ukrainian applicants covered by temporary protection are granted additional time (25%) and a bilingual dictionary without the need to present a recommendation from a school counselling center.
-They may choose to sit the unified entrance examination in mathematics in the Ukrainian language.
+Applicants covered by temporary protection or with special long-term residence who attended a Czech elementary school for more than 2 years may request additional time (25%) and a bilingual dictionary during the unified entrance exam without the need to present a recommendation from a school counseling center.
+These applicants are not eligible to replace the unified entrance exam in Czech language and literature with an interview.

 Attachments to a high school application